PostHog/posthog.com/contents/blog/0-to-hero.md

 Our growth had been consistently increasing each month, and it turned out that the month of our offsite was no exception.
 It turned out that within ~2 days we'd increased our annual recurring revenue enough to pay for the _entire_ trip.
 I didn't feel guilty at all.

-This so clearly demonstrated to me the efficiency of our business model - the entire team can be relaxing on a beach and making money whilst not working.
-Passive income baby!
+This so clearly demonstrated to me the efficiency of our business model - the entire team can be relaxing on a beach, doing a hackathon, talking abut our values and making money whilst not working on anything day-to-day.
+If we just chilled on the beach, we'd have achieved passive income baby!
 The reason this happens is that PostHog is a 100% inbound company - we've consistently put useful and cool stuff online (like our products or our content), and because we've done a remarkable-enough job of those things, we now just need to keep building on these to grow through word of mouth.
 It means we don't need people constantly cold emailing or calling to find more business.

 If you fast forward today, >900 companies a week now sign up to PostHog, from hobbyists to Fortune 500s.